exercism/v3/languages/swift/concepts/generic-functions/about.md

 This allows for a great deal of code reuse, however, there was still a big limitation.
 While we could use that code for many different values, all of those values had to be of the same _type_.

----

-_Generics_ are a programming language feature that Swift offers which allows programmers to write code that can be reused not just with many different values, but also with values of many different types.
+[_Generic functions_][generic-functions] are a programming language feature that Swift offers which allows programmers to write code that can be reused not just with many different values, but also with values of many different types.

 For an example of the problems generics solve, consider the function